Alex-Amarandei/Gulo/README.md

 ### 📅 June

--   **Multi-Currency Support:** Currently, only DAI is supported, but all ERC-20 tokens will be included soon!
+-   **Multi-Currency Support:** Currently, only stablecoins (DAI, USDC, USDT) are supported, but all ERC-20 tokens will be included soon!
--   **Reports Page:** Get reports that will help you in your accountability efforts.
-Export them to CSV, Excel, PDF—whatever you need.

 ### 📅 July